 If you are visiting schools now, the visits can help you sort through these points and see them in a new light.
 For example, you might have thought you could never spend two years outside a city, but stopping by Tuck on a skiing trip opened your eyes to the abundant diversity and culture the campus and town offer, and you give the excellent program a closer look.

 Whether or not you get a chance to visit schools before compiling your school list, consider the following factors and decide what’s important to you in each category:

-• Academics.
-This category includes the curriculum structure and approach (e.g., preset concentrations versus flexible), strength in particular disciplines, professors in your areas of interest, degree of analytic rigor, opportunity to take courses outside the b-school, and study abroad options.
+This category includes the curriculum structure and approach (for example, preset concentrations versus flexible), strength in particular disciplines, professors in your areas of interest, degree of analytic rigor, opportunity to take courses outside the b-school, and study abroad options.

-• Extracurricular opportunities.
-Most people will want to see clubs and activities in their areas of professional interest.
-Other than that, do you want certain volunteering activities, arts or cultural activities, religious resources, or political opportunities?
+Most people will want to see that the school hosts clubs and activities in their areas of professional interest.
+Other than that, do you want certain volunteer activities, arts or cultural activities, religious resources, or political opportunities?
 Are you looking for people who share your interests?
 If you don’t find something you need, would it be easy to initiate a club or activity?

-• Environment and ambience.
 Do you prefer a warm and fuzzy or a hard driving learning environment?
-Everyone wants diversity it seems, but what kind: geographic, professional, functional, ethnic, religious?
+Everyone wants diversity, it seems, but what kind: geographic, professional, functional, ethnic, religious?
 Do you prefer a small, close-knit campus or a large, teeming one?
 Does it matter to you if the student body has a more conservative or liberal orientation?